banner5.gif (11479 bytes)

-The following are simplified forms to caculate the amount of flotation needed for a boat.
+The following are simplified methods to calculate the amount of flotation needed for a boat.
 The notation used, such as Boat Weight = Wb , is the same as used by ABYC, the Coast Guard and NMMA, so if you have problems you can call them and they will recognize what you're talking about.
-If everbody is speaking the same language it makes life a little easier.
+If everybody is speaking the same language it makes life a little easier.

-The first form is for outboard motor boats over 2 hp.
+The first method is for outboard motor boats over 2 hp.
 The procedure is basically the same for all boats.
 You need to find three things;

 The boat weight and how much flotation you need to support it.